- Home

 How are the applications anonymised and assessed?

 All identifying information is redacted from the application prior to sending it for review so we encourage you to use an anonymous writing style (i.e., use terms like “the service, the Trust” rather than the name of your institution/workplace).
 Once anonymised, the applications are independently reviewed by an external and an internal RCOT assessor.
-The Annual Awards panel meets in January each year to decide on the funding based on the independent reviews.
-The panel is chaired by our Chair of Council.
+The Annual Awards panel will meet in November 2025 to decide on funding based on independent reviews.
+The panel is chaired by the RCOT Board of Trustees.